wlingca/rdssms/workshop/content/Lab2/2_failover/_index.en.md

 * On the **Reboot DB Instance** page select `Reboot with Failover?` option and then click on `Reboot`.
 {{% img "multiaz-reboot.png" "failover" %}}

 * The database instance status will change to **Rebooting**.
-This would force a failover.
+This will force a failover.
 {{% img "reboot-progress.png" "failover" %}}

 * Now switch back to the **Powershell** window to monitor the failover.
 Notice that a Primary instance failure occurred at 12:42:57 AM, triggers a database instance failover.
 During the failover, connection was interrupted.
 Database instance failover completed 21 seconds later at 12:43:18 AM.
 The old Secondary instance became the new Primary instance.